sasanamari/SynCoTrain/README.md

-# SynthCoTrain
+# SynCoTrain
 Co-Training for Crystal Synthesizability Prediction
 ## Intoroduction
 SynthCoTrain is a materials-informatics package which predicts the synthesizability of crystals.
 The nature of the problem is a semi-supervised classification, in which we access only to positively labeled and unlabeled data points.
-SynthCoTrain does this classification task by combining two semi-supervised classification methods: **Positive and Unlabeled (PU) Learning** and **Co-training**.
+SynCoTrain does this classification task by combining two semi-supervised classification methods: **Positive and Unlabeled (PU) Learning** and **Co-training**.
 The classifiers used in this package are the ALIGNN https://github.com/usnistgov/alignn and the SchNetPack https://github.com/atomistic-machine-learning/schnetpack.

 <!-- ![cotraining scheme](figures/cotraining_scheme.jpg) -->
 <div style="text-align:center">